hartmutlentz/TemporalNetworkAccessibility/README.md

 **Unfolding Accessibility Provides a Macroscopic Approach to Temporal Networks**,
 Lentz et al., Phys.
 Rev. Lett.
 110, 118701 (2013).

-Please cite this reference, if you use the softare.
+Please cite this reference, if you use the software.

 ## Using the Software
 To compute the results of the paper, you only need the class *AdjMatrixSequence*.
-You can compute the Accessibility Matrix of a temporal netwotk following these steps:
+You can compute the Accessibility Matrix of a temporal network following these steps:

 ### Step 1
 ```python